8 May, 2016 10:15

 CLANCY OVERELL | Editor | CONTACT

-Residents of Melbourne’s outer suburbs have today insisted that the outsider perception of the Victorian capital is nothing but a result of good marketing.
+Residents of Melbourne’s outer suburbs have today insisted that the outsiders perception of the Victorian capital is nothing but a result of good marketing and incessant instagramming.

 Every year Victoria’s population grows by the size of a packed MCG.
 One hundred thousand new people are added to the state every 12 months.

-Outer Melbourne resident, Kylie Wenham (42) says her family of four have been to one AFL match at the MCG in their lives.
+Outer Melbourne resident, Kylie Wenham (42) says her family of four have only been to one AFL match at the MCG in their entire lives.

 “It’s really hard to get around, hey” says the Veterinarian assistant from Mickleham.